Kukaloka1/Kukaloka1/README.md

-# 🚀 Antonio Fernández Ríos
+# Antonio Fernández Ríos
-🎸 From music & arts to AI, Web3 & Blockchain
+  From music & arts to AI, Web3 & Blockchain

 ---

 ## 🌟 About Me

 👋 Hello!
-I’m Antonio Fernández Ríos, a **full-stack developer & entrepreneur and tech lover** blending **AI, blockchain, and creative tech** to build **innovative, fun, and engaging** digital experiences.
+I’m Antonio Fernández Ríos, a **full-stack developer, entrepreneur and tech lover** blending **AI, blockchain, and creative tech** to build **innovative, fun, and engaging** digital experiences.

 🔮 **From Music & Arts to Tech** — My background in music, finance, and design fuels my passion for building products that mix **creativity & technology**.